nic3-14159/dell-flash-unlock/README.md

 around 2008 (E6400 era).

 ## TL;DR
+On Linux, ensure you are booting with the `iomem=relaxed` kernel parameter.
+On OpenBSD, ensure you are booting with securelevel set to -1.
 Run `make` to compile the utility, and then run `sudo ./dell_flash_unlock` and follow the directions it outputs.